thoughtfulbloke/letter2ed/README.md

-recognise that people of different ages die at different rates when using the publicly available Our World in Data graphs in media pieces, it does establish that there is an established methodology, not mentiond in Gibson’s article, underpinning claims of New Zealand negative excess, and that method has been used for centuries, world-wide, across multiple disciplines.
+recognise that people of different ages die at different rates when using the publicly available Our World in Data graphs in media pieces, it does establish that there is an established methodology, not mentiond in Gibson’s article, underpinning claims of New Zealand's negative excess, and that method has been used for centuries, world-wide, across multiple disciplines.
 We can check if New Zealand medical professionals are aware of this by asking them: *“the key point being